How to make a sourdough starter from scratch is much easier that you might think. All you need is water and flour and a bit of patience.

 When it gets to a stage where, after a fresh feeding, it doubles in size in six hours or less it will be ready to bake with.

 You can also perform the Float Test.
 Fill a glass with water and add a spoonful of your starter.
 If it floats it is ready to use.
 If it sinks then it needs a bit more time and/or feedings before you put it to good use.

 What to do with the leftover starter?

 Every time you feed your starter you are only using part of the old starter.
-The rest of it will need to be discarded (I hate this part 😭).
+The rest of it unfortunately goes to the trash (I hate this part 😭).
 Or…. you can put its healthy properties to good use in recipes where the leavening capability is not required.
 Flatbreads, crackers, muffins (with baking powder), tortillas, chapatis, carrot cake (with baking powder)… The list is long.

 My dormant starter is covered by a layer of gray-ish water.
 Am I doing something wrong?

 If your dormant starter is left for an extended period in the fridge it will likely start producing a layer of gray-ish liquid on top.
 It does this to protect itself from unwanted organisms.
 This is perfectly normal and has no impact on the viability of your starter.
 Simply pour off this liquid before feeding the starter.

 My starter smells funny.
 Has it gone bad?

 An active starter should smell similar to yogurt, fresh and slightly acidic.
 If it starts smelling too boozy then you have an overabundance of acetic acid and not enough lactic acid.
 This will hamper your starter’s ability to work as a proper leavening agent.
 You can try to correct this by using less old starter, maybe 20 grams instead of 75 grams, in your next few feedings and go from there, but if the boozyness persists you may have to make a new starter from scratch.